 When George Floyd was killed by a police officer, I tried to put myself in other people’s shoes.
 I’m not black, and I will never completely understand what black people go through in their life, but I can try to put myself in their shoes and think how it would feel like to be a black American.
 What if, George was my brother?
 Father?
 My Boyfriend?
 How would I feel If someone important to me was murdered because of our race?
 It really made me think, like, really think.

-So I educated myself with documentaries, books(Find the resource in this post), talking to my black friends, and they all had different information, different opinion, but it was all educational on an important subject that we need to improve as soon as we can.
+So I educated myself with documentaries, books, talking to my black friends, and they all had different information, different opinion, but it was all educational on an important subject that we need to improve as soon as we can.
 Like right now.
 I donated for some of the victims of police violence because educating myself and others, donating and supporting were the only things I could do to help my friends.

 So with the Asian hate crime situation we are facing now, I think it only makes sense that I do the same.
 I can never understand what Asian American people go through every day, being scared of when they get shot or beaten, when they’ll be the next.
 But I can support them by spreading the message, education and donation.
 I have gathered some information and links to donations to help improve the Asian hate situation below.
 I hope this is useful to you.